csmaller/blog/content/blog/relationships-in-the-2020s.md

 "You two look so happy" everyone gushed.
 Yet, there was an air of Something Not Right at the dinner table that night that my mother was picking up on.
 She recalled later that Mary's friends all looked at me with sort of pity.
 Maybe that's not the right word.
 They were maybe "concerned" that I didn't know the whole truth.

 At the time we were in the middle of buying a place in Nosara, Costa Rica.
 The dirt roads, the surf, the sand, the yoga, the locals.
 It was Heaven.
 My dream of leaving the corporate bullshit of software engineering and owning a little coffee shop in the jungle was palpable.
 It was going to be our dream home and escape from the insanity and divisiveness of  the United States.
 Our future would be Pura Vida.
 Old snowboarders don't die, they take up surfing.

+She was selling her place in Boulder, I was selling my place in Park City and taking money out of retirement to make it happen.
+Despite a good position in the software industry I am not "rich" by any means.
+Both of us coming from single mom upbringings in blue collar environments, I am very bad with money management.

 We were supposed to close on this little Spanish adobe five minutes from the beach on July 3rd of that year.
 She was going down to handle the closing of the house and I was staying to take care of the house in Boulder and feed the fur babies.
-She was going to paint the place and get some furniture and get a company to handle gardening and security etc. This is a very important date to remember, dear reader.
-July 3rd.
+She was going to paint the place and get some furniture and get a company to handle gardening and security etc.

+This is a very important date to remember: July 3rd.

 Two weeks later it all came crashing down.